ibm-cloud-docs/sell/conref.md

 {: #select-support-provider-api}
 {: api}

 You can programmatically select the support provider of your product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-support){: external} as shown in the following sample request.
-The example add the `third-party` support provider type to your product:
+The example adds the `third-party` support provider type to your product:

 ```bash
 curl --request PATCH \